awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   These DB instance classes are only supported for Multi\-AZ DB clusters\.
 For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.m6i** – General\-purpose instance classes that are well suited for a broad range of general\-purpose workloads\.
 + **db\.m5d** – General\-purpose instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.

+  For the RDS for MySQL and RDS for PostgreSQL DB engines, these DB instance classes are only supported for Multi\-AZ DB clusters\.
+For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.m5** –General\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.